-Emily Baker, MD is a Maternal Fetal Medicine physician and the Medical Director of Dartmouth-Hitchcock Medical Center’s labor and delivery unit.
+Emily Baker, MD is a Maternal Fetal Medicine physician and the Medical Director of Dartmouth Hitchcock Medical Center (DHMC)'s labor and delivery unit.
 She has participated in the development and implementation of the plan of care for women with opioid dependence during hospitalization for birth.
 She provides Maternal-Fetal Medicine consultation, co-management of complex obstetrical patients, and other support to the Mothers in Recovery program, including the management of medication-assisted treatment in the inpatient setting.

 Steven H. Chapman, MD, FAAP, is a general pediatrician with more than 20 years of experience, including four years in the National Health Service Corps.
-He is currently practicing at The Children’s Hospital at Dartmouth-Hitchcock (CHaD) and at the Moms in Recovery Program, and serves as Medical Director of the Boyle Community Pediatrics Program.
-Dr. Chapman teaches pediatric residents at Dartmouth-Hitchcock, as well as medical students at Geisel School of Medicine at Dartmouth.
+He is currently practicing at the Children's Hospital at Dartmouth Hitchcock Medical Center and at the Moms in Recovery Program, and serves as Medical Director of the Boyle Community Pediatrics Program.
+Dr. Chapman teaches pediatric residents at DHMC, as well as medical students at Geisel School of Medicine at Dartmouth.
 In 2017 he was elected President of the New Hampshire Pediatric Society.
 He is a Core Investigator at the National Institute on Drug Abuse Clinical Trials Network (NIDA CTN) Northeast Node.
 Dr. Chapman is also the school physician for his local Dresden School District.
 He has particular interest in Screening, Brief Intervention, and Referral to Treatment (SBIRT) in primary care, integrated behavioral health in primary care, and support of parents in recovery who are raising young children.

-Margaret Rose Minnock, MBA is Director of Dartmouth-Hitchcock’s Regional Program for Women’s & Children’s Health, and Executive Director of Northern New England Perinatal Quality Improvement Network (NNEPQIN).
-For more than 25 years, Maggie has been working with colleagues at D-H and around the region who share the mission of improving care for women and children.
+Margaret Rose Minnock, MBA is Director of DHMC's Regional Program for Women’s & Children’s Health, and Executive Director of Northern New England Perinatal Quality Improvement Network (NNEPQIN).
+For more than 25 years, Maggie has been working with colleagues at Dartmouth Hitchcock Medical Center and around the region who share the mission of improving care for women and children.
 In October 2016, she joined the project team in a consulting role to work on expanding the infrastructure that supports perinatal addiction services, which has culminated in the creation of the Center for Addiction Recovery in Pregnancy & Parenting (CARPP).
 She holds a BA from Wellesley College and an MBA from Dartmouth’s Tuck School of Business.

 - Erin Barnett, PhD